 Harry Flashman: Protagonist and (arguably) Likable Villain

 I’m going to explain a few features of the main character in a book called Flashman: A Novel by George MacDonald Fraser.
-I think a lot of these points can apply to making villains somewhat likable, even if we recognize them as awful people and are sometimes even disgusted by what they do.
+I think a lot of these points can apply to making villains somewhat likeable, even if we recognize them as awful people and are sometimes even disgusted by what they do.